 Shortcuts are a big part of creating your ideal personalized experience with your Ring mobile app to keep you connected with your devices.
 The square tiles you see above the Cameras section in your main dashboard are called the Shortcut tiles and they are there for you to control your devices faster.
 For example, I have the Ring Alarm in my setup, as you see in the image below I have my Alarm tile first in my shortcuts section.
 This is so I can tap the Alarm tile from the dashboard to quickly go to see the status of all my sensors.
 Learn more about how you can use the Shortcut tiles below.

-Note: This feature is currently slowly rolling out, we appreciate your patience while we work to bring it to all neighbors in the next few weeks.
+Note: This feature is currently rolling out to customers in the US, we appreciate your patience while we work to bring it to all our neighbors.
+(Updated 9/4/2020)

 Customized Shortcut Tile Order You can easily rearrange and move the order of your device Shortcut tiles in the Ring mobile app.
 Follow the directions below to do so.
 Note: You can only manage Shortcuts per location.
 This is not available in the “All Cameras” view.